kingsdigitallab/kings-past/src/routes/about/+page.md

 The project does not offer a single vision of King’s history.
 There is certainly not a single official moral narrative.
 Instead, it provides a resource to allow anyone interested to navigate their own way through King’s past.
 We hope an initial engagement inspires users of the web resource - staff, students, alumni - to become producers, and research King’s Past themselves.

-The projects aims are to:
+The project aims are to:

-(a)	strengthen King's sense of purpose, through research and shared reflection on the past;
+* strengthen King's sense of purpose, through research and shared reflection on the past;

-(b)	support all students and staff developing a sense the university is for them, through work on King’s connection from diverse places and backgrounds
+* support all students and staff developing a sense the university is for them, through work on King’s connection from diverse places and backgrounds

-(c)	increase historical knowledge about our own institution, which – as scholars – we just think is an intrinsically good thing.
+* increase historical knowledge about our own institution, which – as scholars – we just think is an intrinsically good thing.

-(d)	research and communicate King’s Past in a scholarly, rigorous way, while facilitating  conversation between multiple different present-day perspectives
+* research and communicate King’s Past in a scholarly, rigorous way, while facilitating  conversation between multiple different present-day perspectives